 » Business Class Seats

-We obviously boarded different kinds of aircrafts for our flight to New Zealand (and back) — but this section, I will be focusing on the Business Class seats in their Boeing 777-300ER.
+We obviously boarded different kinds of aircraft for our flight to New Zealand (and back) — but in this section, I will be focusing on the Business Class seats in their Boeing 777-300ER.

 With over 48 seats, I pre-booked my sport at a window seat (A or K), which I advise you should do as well if you don’t want a neighbor (typical of the middle seats D & F).